lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex iOS TableView Using VIPER.md

 The diagram shows that

-- the User Interface is in the outermost layer of the  system
+- the User Interface is at the outermost layer of the  system
-- the Entities are at the centre of the system
+- the Entities are at the centre of the system (and are the results of Enterprise Business Rules)
-- the Business Rules exist in the layer which surrounds the entities
+- the Application Business Rules exist in the layer which surrounds the Entities
 - the data store which provides the entities is outside the system
-- the presentation conversion layer is placed in the middle between the user interface and business logic  layers
+- the presentation conversion layer is placed in the middle between the User Interface and Application business logic  layers

 In VIPER,